5 Mimics of Gallbladder Pain (Biliary Colic): Gastroenterologist Explains.

 D. Bone and muscle pain (right rib cage).

 Pain from muscle strains, rib bone fractures, or rib bone disease on the right side can mimic gallbladder pain.
-However, it is often more localized, related to movement.
+However, it is often more localized and related to movement.

-Bone and muscle pain is not associated with food.
-Also, there are no gastrointestinal associated symptoms as nausea and vomiting.
+Bone and muscle pain are not associated with food.
+Also, there are no gastrointestinal associated symptoms such as nausea and vomiting.